Fatih-S-AKTAS/NNLSSPAR/README.md

 # Usage

 This package uses guppy3 by  YiFei Zhu and Sverker Nilsson for tracking memory usage.
-Hence guppy3 must be installed prior to using LSSPAR.
+Hence guppy3 must be installed prior to using NNLSSPAR.

 ```python
 pip install guppy3
 ```

-Then, after downloading LSSPAR.py, it can be used as follows:
+Then, after downloading NNLSSPAR.py, it can be used as follows:

 1. Register values of matrix A, vector b and integer s.
-2. Create instance of LSSPAR
+2. Create instance of NNLSSPAR
 3. Call solve function

 ```python